Cook IVC Filter Problems

 How to File a Cook IVC Filter Lawsuit

 If you or a loved one was implanted with a Cook Gunther Tulip IVC Filter or a Cook Celect IVC Filter, you may be able to recover damages by filing a Cook IVC filter lawsuit.
 Cook Medical owed a duty of care to patients and physicians to make sure that their IVC filters were safe and effective for use before putting them on the market.
 According to hundreds of plaintiffs from across the country, Cook Medical failed to warn consumers about the dangerous adverse effects associated with their IVC filters.

-The law firm of Baum, Hedlund, Aristei & Goldman is representing individuals who received a Cook IVC Filter, believing the device to be safe and effective.
+The law firm of Baum Hedlund Aristei & Goldman is representing individuals who received a Cook IVC Filter, believing the device to be safe and effective.
 Our IVC filter attorneys can discuss your legal options with you, and help you to decide the best course of action for you and your family.
-Call us today at 800-827-0087 or contact us online for a free and confidential case evaluation.